pbsa-github/peerplays-docker/README.md

 nano data/witness_node_data_dir/config.ini

 # (optional) Setting the .env file up (see the env settings section of this readme)
-# will help you to adjust settings for steem-in-a-box
+# will help you to adjust settings for peerplays-in-a-box
 nano .env

 # Once you've configured your server, it's recommended to download the block log, as replays can be
 # faster than p2p download
-./run.sh dlblocks
+# ./run.sh dlblocks

 # You'll also want to set the shared memory size (use sudo if not logged in as root).
 # Adjust 64G to whatever size is needed for your type of server and make sure to leave growth room.